4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

 However, it is possible (and encouraged) to define custom data sources.
-A data source class must inherit from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`, and override the abstract method, :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._get()`, and the abstract property, :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.labels`.
+A data source class must inherit from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`, and override the abstract method, :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._get()`, and the abstract properties, :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.labels` and :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._fingerprint`.

 The following code examples are given with :class:`~fourinsight.engineroom.utils.DrioDataSource`, but all the functionality shown will be common for any data source class that inherits from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`.
-The only difference will be how the classes are instantiated.
-For intsance, :class:`~fourinsight.engineroom.utils.DrioDataSource` is initialized with a :class:`datareservoirio.Client` instance and a dictionary containing labels and timeseries IDs as key/value pairs.
+The only difference will be how the classes are initialized.
+For instance, :class:`~fourinsight.engineroom.utils.DrioDataSource` is initialized with a :class:`datareservoirio.Client` instance and a dictionary containing labels and timeseries IDs as key/value pairs.